apache/druid/docs/querying/joins.md

   -->

-Apache Druid (incubating) has limited support for joins through [query-time lookups](../querying/lookups.md).
+Apache Druid has limited support for joins through [query-time lookups](../querying/lookups.md).
 The common use case of query-time lookups is to replace one dimension value (e.g. a String ID) with another value (e.g. a human-readable String value).
 This is similar to a star-schema join.

 Druid does not yet have full support for joins.
 Although Druid’s storage format would allow for the implementation